- General terms

 - Penalty points that will be given out to Drivers, will add up throughout the whole season.

-- Depending on the severity of the incidents, penalties and penalty points may be different for every incident.
+- Depending on the severity of the incident, penalties and penalty points might be stacked up and sum presented.

 - Stewards have the right to classify certain incidents differently than it's written above as some accidents are not always fitting in those frames.
 The amount of PP that the Driver will get is based solely on the judgement of the Stewards.